Rimboiu/endavacoin/README.md

 named "development" is the default, use `--network` to specify one of the others (updating the file if needed to identify the node you'll be using for each network you want to use).

+In the `scripts` directory you will also find plain JavaScript files for deploying, creating instances of and calling the contract, which can be useful if you want to deploy and use the contracts without needing Truffle.